Download PDF

 Morphologic Acceleration Factor

-The Morphologic Acceleration Factor can turn off the bed change or - as the name implies - accelerate the bed change.
+As the name implies, the Morphologic Acceleration Factor (Morp Fact) can accelerate model bed change.
 The factor is directly multiplied by the mass bed exchange rates at every time step.
-A value of zero will turn off the bed elevation and bed composition change.
+A value of zero will turn off the bed elevation and bed composition change but a factor of 2, for example, will double it.

 Changing the Boundary Condition Time Step with the Morphological Acceleration Factor